Introduction

 Copy code

-In the above tasks file, a handler is configured called ‘Send mail notification about user creation’, which looks like this:
+In the task file above, a handler named "Send mail notification about user creation" is configured, which looks like this:

 # cat handlers/main.yml